Which light angle do you need?

 What is an integrated LED lighting

 The first forms of integrated LED came on the market in 2010.
 These were the first LED spots ever.
-You may already be familiar with the standard LED lamps in the form of a LED bulb or a GU10 lamp.
-These are the standard fittings for the house, garden, and kitchen lamps and also come as a halogen and/or energy-saving lamp.
+You may already be familiar with the standard LED lamps in the form of an LED bulb or a GU10 lamp.
+These are the standard fittings for the house, garden, and kitchen lamps.
+And also come as a halogen and/or energy-saving lamp.
 Integrated LED is another form of (LED) lighting in which there is no longer a question of a separate lamp.

 Why integrated LED

 What makes this form of LED lighting so unique is that the LED chips are integrated into the fixture.
 So there is no loose lamp that you still have to turn into the fixture.
 It is a more advanced form of light and works well in both home and business environments.
 Integrated LED is mainly used with LED spotlights.
 So you buy a whole spot in one go.

 The big difference